maxinepqk/EnKore/README.md

 EnKore
 ======

-EnKore is a multilongual keyboard, supporting automatic keboard management when typing in English and Korean.
+EnKore is a multilingual keyboard, supporting automatic keboard management when typing in English and Korean.

 Instruction